eclipxe13/sepomexphp/README.md

 That means:

 * The data is ditributed only for personal use
-* Cannot redistribute the information (total or parial) to anybody (insert a big WTF! here)
+* Cannot redistribute the information (total or partial) to anyone (insert a big WTF! here)
 * Cannot create any profit of the information

-So, I'm not allowed to share with you the *public* information (in the original form or changed).
+So, I'm not allowed to share with you the SEPOMEX public information (in the original form or changed).
 You can download it from: http://www.sepomex.gob.mx/ServiciosLinea/Paginas/DescargaCP.aspx

-If you run the script `scripts/create-sqlite-from-raw.php` you will create a sqlite database with the same information.
+If you run the script `scripts/create-sqlite-from-raw.php` you will create a sqlite database with the same information but normalized.

 # What is working